rparundekar/system_of_beliefs/pre.md

 - the id of the adoption document that is accepted,
 - the timestamp that the adoption document is accepted,
 - the identifier for the previous action document by the accepter,
-- the identifier that the accepter will use for their next action document,
+- the identifier that the entity will use for their next action document, which should not be an id that they have previously used,
 - a hash of the above information,
 - and a signature with their private key on that hash